jminterwebs/weathertrack-frontend/README.md

 To run app

 1. Clone down repo
-2. Run yarn install
-3. Yarn start.
+2. in the applications directory run the below in terminal
+3. Run `yarn install`
+4. run `yarn start`.
 Make sure [Weather Track Backend](https://github.com/jminterwebs/weathertracker-backend) is running as well.